Archives and Collections

 Make a gift in memory or honor of your favorite baseball legend and preserve their legacy in Cooperstown.
 Your favorite ballplayer, a coach, your mom or dad, a teammate – who is your baseball hero?

-The Photo Archives contains photographs of every aspect of the game of baseball.
+The Dean O. Cochran, Jr. Photographic Archives contains photographs of every aspect of the game of baseball.
 It depicts the broad diversity of people on the field, the places they played, and the action of the game.
 The 250,000 photographs housed in the Photo Archives document more than 150 years of baseball history, visually recording the game’s place in American culture.

-The Manuscript Archives contain a variety of material, including the papers of individuals, records of organizations, scrapbooks, consciously assembled collections of unique material, along with Hall of Fame created ephemera collections.
+The Dean O. Cochran, Jr. Manuscript Archives contain a variety of material, including the papers of individuals, records of organizations, scrapbooks, consciously assembled collections of unique material, along with Hall of Fame created ephemera collections.
 These collections range in size from a few documents to hundreds of boxes.
-Many of these are fully described by records in ABNER, our online library catalog.
+Many of these are fully described by records in our online library catalog.
 These records include a summary description, and often include links to a more detailed Archival Finding Aid.

-Here is a partial list of original collections held in the Manuscript Archives:
+Here is a partial list of original collections held in the Dean O. Cochran, Jr. Manuscript Archives:

 August Herrmann Papers